 The F4F programme is organized around 4 complementary components:

 - Enhance the capacity of communities and local partners to identify the needs and possibilities for intervention.
-By developing adequate frameworks and tools to evaluate performances, opportunities and the limits of the local food system, F4F supports the design of more adapted policies and aid programs allowing the local governments to play a strategic role in food and nutritional security.
+By developing adequate frameworks and tools to evaluate performances, opportunities and the limits of the local food system, F4F supports the design of more adapted policies and aid programmes allowing the local governments to play a strategic role in food and nutritional security.

 - Support the inclusion of coherent interventions in the Local Development plans and identify the catalytic investments which can have a multiplier effect in the local food system.
-F4F supports local governments and program stakeholders in the identification of coherent food and nutritional security interventions in the Local Development Plans and investment programs.
+F4F supports local governments and programme stakeholders in the identification of coherent food and nutritional security interventions in the Local Development Plans and investment programmes.
 It identifies catalytic investments which can have a multiplier effect in the local food system.

 - Support a learning and exchanging experience process between the different partners.
-The program sets up a learning mechanism by developing a community of practice, connected to global initiatives.
+The programme sets up a learning mechanism by developing a community of practice, connected to global initiatives.
 F4F can be said to be a laboratory to test the pioneer and integrated approaches of UNCDF, thus allowing to enhance the four pillars of food security.

 F4F contains a strong element dedicated to its impact evaluation with an in-depth analysis of the chosen projects and implementing mechanisms.
 The F4F team has committed itself to the careful evaluation of its results and the impact of its work not only to strengthen the design of future projects but also to identify innovative solutions, duplicable for the food security and which can be strengthened by the public and private sectors.

 The F4F programme is implemented through 3 phases integrating harmonized strategic activities :

 - Launch: During the first phase of the programme launch, national projects are harmonized with the Global Programme.